Do you like your pork firm or tender?

 My mom likes it firm and that's the only way I had ever eaten pork growing up.
-Then about a decade ago, I had a friend stay with me when she moved out to California.
+Then about a decade ago, my friend DP stayed with me when she moved out to California.
 For that week, I'd come home from work with the yummiest homecooked meals.
 The only dish I can remember her making were these braised pork chops that were so incredibly tender that I became an instant convert.

 So when lil' sis recently requested pork chops, I said I'd make some with lemongrass, ginger, garlic, and chilies.
-But instead of grilling them, which is the more popular method, I braised them for more than an hour until the pork chops were as tender as the memory of my friend's dish.
+But instead of grilling them, which is the more popular method, I braised them for almost an hour, until the pork chops were as tender as the memory of my friend's dish.